-While there’s been an upswing in popularity of darker stories of late, Warhammer 40k having coined the term grimdark back in the early 2000s, the concept has been around for a long time.
+While there’s been an upswing in popularity of darker stories of late, Warhammer 40k having coined the term grimdark back in the early 2000s, the concept of darkness in storytelling has been around for a long time.
 It’s no surprise the style has become more widespread.
 For me, the surprise is actually that it’s taken this long to propagate.

 The concept of an overwhelmingly bleak darkness has been in my imagination since I first read Michael Moorcock’s Elric back when I was a child.
 I remember struggling my way through the concepts of time and the multiverse and the multiple incarnations of Elric and, of course, about the disturbing relationship he had with Stormbringer.
 You want to talk about bleak and hopeless, these books were the epitome of what grimdark aspires to be.